|TITLE||Global Ocean Governance Framework and Managing our Relations with the Oceans|

 |LEVEL||05 - Postgraduate Modular Diploma or Degree Course|

 The first half of this unit sets out the objectives of ocean governance and the linkages to socio-economic issues, integrated and ecosystem ocean management, and resource exploitation.
-The focus is on the understanding of effective governance frameworks to put maritime policy into practice, including the mandate and efforts of the International Maritime Organisation, and on the MDGs with a regional perspective for the benefit of sustainable development, eradication of poverty, enhancement of partnerships and promotion of the concept of the Common Heritage of Mankind.
+The focus is on the understanding of effective governance frameworks to put maritime policy into practice, including the mandate and efforts of the UN agencies and organisations The course programme details the efforts of the agencies and organisations such as the International Maritime Organisation to reduce emissions from ships, to control garbage from ships (through MARPOL Annex V), and through Annex IV on sewage which now includes the concept of Special Areas which is especially relevant to the Black and Mediterranean Seas.
+It also presents regional efforts like those of the EU to achieve Good Environmental Status for its Seas by 2020 through the Marine Strategy Framework Directive (MSFD).
+Ad hoc sessions on emerging thematics relevant to ocean governance practitioners and led by world-renowned exponents, are entrenched within the Programme of Studies, including Marine Spatial Planning, ABNJ's (Areas Beyond National Jurisdiction) the SDG's (Sustainability Development Goals), Climate Issues and the Blue Economy.
+The course showcases the regional perspectives on sustainable development, eradication of poverty, enhancement of partnerships and promotion of the concept of the Common Heritage of Mankind.

 The same study-unit covers traditional policy, legal and institutional tools of the Blue Economy and Blue Growth, focusing on the science-management interface and bringing to light new perspectives, practices, methodologies and the use of technology for the effective and sound operationalisation of ocean governance.
 This study-unit covers methods of national marine coastal zone policies development; the use of marine data for informed decisions, products and services; maritime spatial planning principles; integrated coastal zone management; the role of coastal communities; vulnerability assessment; environmental risk evaluation and mitigation of marine-related natural hazards; marine pollution and related efforts.